Republic of Bulgaria | Република България

 As one of the southern countries in Eastern Europe, Bulgarian food has many Greek and Turkish influences.
 Try the shopska salad while your there, and don’t leave out the moussaka, gyuvetch, sarmi, drob sarma, and kavarma.

 If there is time, you would be well-rewarded for visiting Bulgaria’s many mountain ranges, where ancient forests and winding rivers are all over.
+Of course, there are a lot of great things to do in Bulgaria, whether you enjoy historical tourism, cities, beaches, or something else.

 Bulgaria Travel Information & Key Points